-It was only when I was having a conversation with a friend in the school canteen one afternoon that I started to realise just how much more was going on beneath the surface...
+It was only when I was having a conversation with a friend in the school canteen one afternoon that it dawned on me just how much more was going on beneath the surface...

-One of my favourite things about travelling is that it opens my mind to new ways of thinking, but until then I hadn't realised that I had been so busy learning about other cultures that I was slowly forgetting my own - and more importantly, that I was being pushed away from my roots!
-In His own miraculous way, however, God was pulling me back to my roots through the Asian culture.
+One of my favourite things about travelling is that it opens my mind to new ways of thinking, but until then it hadn't occurred to me that I had been so busy learning about other cultures that I didn't realize that I was slowly losing parts of my own.
+However, it seemed as if God was using Asian culture to rectify that.

-The saying goes, "When in Rome, do as the Romans do", and I was more than happy to oblige here.
-The Thai people opened their hearts to me, and it encouraged me to open mine to them as well. ☺Being here also made me realize that, as much as I'm growing and learning new things about myself, I don't want to entirely leave my old self behind.
-I'd like to carry with me the core values that I was taught back home for as long as I live, as they form the foundation of who I am - and more importantly, who I'm becoming. 😊
+Being here also made me realize that, as much as I'm growing and learning new things about myself, I don't want to entirely leave my 'old self' behind.
+I'd like to carry with me the core values that I was taught back home for as long as I live, as they form the foundation of who I am and - more importantly, who I'm becoming.